Development and Testing of a Modular Large-Area Cosmic Ray Telescope Using Scintillator-Fiber Hybrid Design for Millimeter-Level Muon Tracking: Performance Verification of Detector Components

 \subsection{PMT Characterization}

 A PMT bench~\cite{Wang:2015cyx} was utilized to evaluate the gain of each PMT, enabling efficient batch characterization.

 The PMTs were placed in a light-tight testing enclosure.
 A pulsed LED driven by a pulse generator delivered light to each PMT via a \SI{1}{mm} diameter optical fiber.
 A multi-channel high-voltage power supply provided bias voltage to all PMTs.
-The DAQ system was built on VME and NIM standard modules.
+The DAQ system for the PMT characterization was built with VME and NIM standard modules.
 A central workstation controlled all equipments, including the pulse generator, power supply and the DAQ system.

-The gain distribution measured at \SI{1400}{V} follows a Gaussian profile with $(\mu,\sigma)=(12.22,2.18) \times 10^{6}$, demonstrating stable performance across all 148 PMTs and confirming their suitability for the telescope Assembly, as shown in \fig{Pic_PMTGain}.
+The PMT characterization was performed with the single photoelectron (SPE) technique by adjusting the LED light intensity low enough to ensure the SPE response of PMTs.
+An example of the SPE spectrum is shown in \fig{SPE}.
+The gain distribution measured at \SI{1400}{V} follows a Gaussian profile with $(\mu, \sigma)=(12.22, 2.18) \times 10^{6}$, demonstrating stable performance across all PMTs and confirming their suitability for the telescope Assembly, as shown in \fig{PMTGain}.